-i) Views of Board of Directors (BOD) on system to reduce Operational Risk The policy for operational risks including internal control and compliance risk is approved by the Board taking into account relevant guidelines of Bangladesh Bank.
-Audit Committee of the Board directly oversees the activities of Internal Control and Compliance Division (IC&CD) to protect against operational risks.
-As a part of continued surveillance, the Management Committee (MANCOM), Risk Management Committee (at the management level), independent Risk Management Division regularly reviews different aspects of operational risk.
-The analytical assessment was reported to the Board / Risk Management Committee /Audit Committee of the Bank for review and formulating appropriate policies, tool & techniques for mitigation of operational risk. ii) Performance gap of executives and staffs OBL has a policy to provide competitive package and best working environment to attract and retain the most talented people available in the industry.
+i) Views of Board of Directors (BOD) on system to reduce Operational Risk As a part of continued surveillance, the Management Committee (MANCOM), Risk Management Committee (at the management level), independent Risk Management Division regularly reviews different aspects of operational risk.
+The analytical assessment was reported to the Board / Risk Management Committee /Audit Committee of the Bank for review and formulating appropriate policies, tool & techniques for mitigation of operational risk.

+ii) Performance gap of executives and staffs OBL has a policy to provide competitive package and best working environment to attract and retain the most talented people available in the industry.
 OBL strong brand image plays an important role in employee motivation.
 As a result, there is no significant performance gap. iii) Potential external event Like other peers, OBL operates its business with few external risk factors relating to the socio-economic condition, political atmosphere, regulatory policy changes, natural disaster etc. Considering the potential external risk, the bank invests heavily in IT infrastructure for better automation and online transaction environment. iv) Policies and processes for mitigating operational risk The policy for mitigating operational risks including internal control and compliance risk is approved by the Board taking into account relevant guidelines of Bangladesh Bank.
 A policy guideline on Risk Based Internal Audit (RBIA) system is in operation.
 Currently, OBL is using some models or tools for mitigating operational risk such as Self Assessment of Anti-fraud Internal Control; Quarterly Operational Report (QOR) and Departmental Control Function Check List in line with the Bangladesh Bank's relevant Instructions and recommendations.
 It is required to submit the statement on Self Assessment of Anti-fraud Internal Control to Bangladesh Bank on quarterly rest.
-Bank's Anti- Money laundering activities are headed by CAMLCO in the rank of Senior Executive Vice President and their activities are devoted to protect against all money laundering and terrorist finance related activities.
+Bank's Anti- Money laundering activities are headed by CAMELCO in the rank of Senior Executive Vice President and their activities are devoted to protect against all money laundering and terrorist finance related activities.
 The newly established Central Customer Service & Complaint Management Cell was also engaged in mitigating the operation risks of the Bank.
 Apart from that, there is adequate check and balance at every stage of operation, authorities are properly segregated and there is at least dual control on every transaction to protect against operational risk.